-Two events were the most significant for Dussel in his years in Buenos Aires, as he writes in his diary.
-The first event was his entrance to elementary school, about which he writes: “From the Manuel Estrada School I keep many happy memories and a great regret” (the regret had to do with his failure in spelling and grammar learning).
-The second event was his first communion in May 1942, event which left on him a deep impression.
-“I owe this experience to my mother and my aunt, they prepared us to receive the Lord,” he wrote.
+The entries in Dussel’s diary indicate two major events that affected him during his years in Buenos Aires.
+The first was starting elementary school, about which he writes: “From the Manuel Estrada School I keep many happy memories and a great regret [having to do with his failure in spelling and grammar studies].”
+The second meaningful event for Dussel while in Buenos Aires was his first communion in May 1942, an occasion which left a deep impression on him: “I owe this experience to my mother and my aunt; they prepared us to receive the Lord,” he wrote.

-From the mother’s side, Dussel comes from an Italian Catholic family of merchants originating from Genoa.
-From his mother, a piano and French teacher that grew up in Buenos Aires, Dussel inherited a strong Catholic faith, and her spirit of social, political and critical commitment.
+Indeed, Dussel’s mother and her background played a critical role in his development.
+Dussel’s mother’s family came from an Italian Catholic family of merchants originally from Genoa.
+From his mother, a teacher of piano and French who had grown up in Buenos Aires, Dussel inherited a strong Catholic faith, and her spirit of social, political, and critical commitment.